ghattab/iCAN/README.md

 |[Visualisation/benchmark.ipynb](./Visualisation/benchmark.ipynb)|contains the code that visualises the runtime of the encoding in relation to the original file size using a scatterplot.

 ## Running the encoding for a single dataset
-Place yourself in the [Source](./Source) directory, then run the following command `python cenact.py --help` to see how to run the tool for a single dataset.
+Place yourself in the [Source](./Source) directory, then run the following command `python ican.py --help` to see how to run the tool for a single dataset.
 The output of this option is presented here:

 ```
-usage: CENACT [-h]
+usage: iCAN [-h]
               [--alphabet_mode {without_hydrogen,with_hydrogen,data_driven}]
               [--level LEVEL] [--image {0,1}] [--show_graph SHOW_GRAPH]
               [--output_path OUTPUT_PATH]
               input_file

-CENACT - Carbon-based Encoding of Neighbourhoods with Atom Count Tables
+iCAN - Carbon-based Encoding of Neighbourhoods with Atom Count Tables

 positional arguments:
   input_file            A required path-like argument